Martinomagnifico/reveal.js-verticator/README.md

 A plugin for [Reveal.js](https://revealjs.com) that adds indicators to show the amount of slides in a vertical stack.

 Sometimes you would like to have an indication of how many slides are remaining in a vertical stack.
 This plugin does just that.
+It is visually similar to the indicators at [fullPage.js](https://alvarotrigo.com/fullPage/).

 [Demo](https://martinomagnifico.github.io/reveal.js-verticator/demo.html)

+Don't overdo it.
+You probably don't want 30 bullets on the right-hand side of your website.

 ## Installation